 "On August fifth - something remarkable!
 We were in our camp in the kukunor district, not far from the humboldt chain.
 In the morning about half-past nine some of our caravaneers noticed a remarkably big black eagle flying above us.
 Seven of us began to watch this unusual bird.
 At the same moment another of our caravaneers remarked: 'there is something far above the bird,' and he shouted his astonishment.
 We all saw, in the direction north to south, something big and shiny reflecting sun, like a huge oval moving at great speed.
 Crossing our camp this thing changed in its direction from south to southwest, and we saw how it disappeared in the intense blue sky.
 We even had time to take our field glasses and saw quite distinctly the oval form with the shiny surface, one side of which was brilliant from the sun."(source)

 The odd part of it all is when I compare the two entries emphasizing the timing or the date and location it is neither of them nor the content (i.e., UFOs, flying saucers et al in 1927) that people question or seem interested in.
 Most people mention the fact that I say my mentor was hiking on his own and somehow made it to Madura sometime in the fall of 1928 after crossing over the Himalayas into China, then on to Japan, the Philippines and eventually back to India.
 Most pooh-poo the idea as though it couldn't be done --- especially in the time frame so presented.
-However, Thomas J. Campbell writes in The Jesuits, 1534-1921: a history of the Society of Jesus from its foundation to the present time, the following regarding a Catholic priest in 1661 of all things:
+However, Thomas J. Campbell writes in The Jesuits, 1534-1921: A History of the Society of Jesus From Its Foundation To the Present Time, Chapter VIII, page 238, the following regarding a Catholic priest in 1661 of all things:

 "In 1661 Father Johann Gruber, one of Schall's assistants in Pekin, reached Thibet on his way to Europe.
 He could not go by sea, for the Dutch were blockading Macao, so he made up his mind to go over- land by way of India and Thibet.
 With him was Father d'Orville, a Belgian.
 After reaching Sunning-fu, on the confines of Kuantsu, they crossed Kukonor and Kalmuk Tatary to the Holy City of Lhasa in Thibet, but did not remain there.
 They then climbed the Himalayas and from Nepal journeyed over the Ganges plateau to Patna and Agra.
 At the latter city d'Orville died, he was replaced by Father Roth, and the two missionaries tramped across Asia to Europe.
 Gruber had been two hundred and four- teen days on the road."(source)